 This document is a brief introduction to XQuery, a query language for querying XML data.
-It is based on the article XQuery: An XML query language [1] but contains examples that will relate XQuery to other query languages you have seen in this course.
+It is based on the article XQuery: An XML query language [1] but contains examples that will relate XQuery to other query languages you have probably seen before.